Table of Contents

 Attend the post-sale queries of your customers, provide technical support if needed and generate positive feedback from your customers.

 The above-mentioned are some of the techniques you can use to create a powerful marketing funnel for your business.
+You can also use any sales funnel-building software like ClickFunnels to automate your marketing activities.

 A marketing funnel is a hypothetical representation of the customer journey.
 It helps you build better strategies for promoting your products and gaining more loyal customers for your business.